jasminecronin/intro-to-cs-I/Coursework/README.md

 ## Coursework

-The work for this course is divided into Tutorials, Exercises, and Assignments.
+The work for this course is divided into Exercises and Assignments.

 ### Exercises